ghas-lab-automation/ghas-lab-builder/README.md

 The tool supports two authentication methods:

 ### Personal Access Token (PAT)

 ```bash
 --token YOUR_GITHUB_TOKEN
 ```

+**Required Scopes:**

+The classic PAT token must have the following scopes:
+- `repo`
+- `admin:org`
+- `admin:enterprise`

-Note: The GitHub rate limit restricts a user to 50 repos per minute and 150 repos per hour.
+**Note:** GitHub rate limits restrict PAT users to 50 repos per minute and 150 repos per hour.

+---

 ### GitHub App

 ```bash
 --app-id YOUR_APP_ID --private-key /path/to/private-key.pem
 ```

+**Required Permissions:**

+The GitHub App must have the following permissions:
+- Read access to metadata
+- Read and write access to:
+  - Administration
+  - Code
+  - Issues
+  - Members
+  - Organization administration

+---

-**Note**: You must use either `--token` OR both `--app-id` and `--private-key`, but not both simultaneously.
+**Important:** You must use either `--token` OR both `--app-id` and `--private-key`, but not both simultaneously.

 ## Usage